AlvisOu/Blockchain_Project/DESIGN.md

 but not using a merkle tree).
 A merkle tree's main advantage is to verify the existance of a transaction in a block without needing the entire block, making hashing efficient.

+MISC NOTES:
+Broadcasting the blocks should occur within the mining of the block.

+Also, while mining, the miner should check for other block broadcasts.
+If it hears a new block broadcasted, it should stop mining the curr block and mine the new block.